Didactic Course Descriptions

 C-100 Clinical Observation (Grand Rounds)

 The clinical component of the curriculum, and meeting total required clinical contact hours, begins in the first three years with observation in the form of Grand Rounds.
 C-100 is the first in the series of these three clinical observations.
 The students will complete three 2-day sessions of observation in the classroom where they gain from the experience of watching an experienced, licensed acupuncturist interview, evaluate, and treat two to three or more patients a day.
 After the process, the acupuncturist discusses each patient with the students and provides his/her diagnosis and treatment.
+Students will also be introduced to tuina level one skills.

 C-200 Clinical Observation (Grand Rounds)

 C-200 is the second in the series of three clinical observations.
 The weekends are carefully scheduled to ensure completion of the mandatory educational weeks, and the students begin to more fully participate by asking targeted questions of the patient and evaluating pulses in small rotating groups.
 The acupuncturist guides the questioning and focuses the students, but allows for greater participation.
 The patient leaves the room to allow students to discuss a diagnosis and arrive at a treatment strategy.
 The patient is then treated in the laboratory setting with students observing.
+Students will also be introduced to tuina level two skills.

 C-300 Clinical Observation (Grand Rounds)

 C-300 is the third in the series of three clinical observations.
 The weekends are again carefully scheduled to ensure completion of the mandatory educational weeks, and the students have more involvement in the questioning and evaluation of pulses and tongues with supervision by the licensed acupuncturist.
 The students then determine the diagnosis and treatment strategy with input and supervision by the acupuncturist.
 The licensed acupuncturist has final say for the best treatment for the patient.
 The patient is treated in the laboratory setting with the students assisting.
 In addition to the Grand Rounds observations, the students must schedule and complete 45 hours of direct observation in the intern clinic.
 This time can be scheduled before or after their scheduled class week.
+Students will also be introduced to tuina level three skills.

 C-400 Clinical Observation